eigeno/BERToneIndicators/README.md

 **Usage**

-The transformers based classifier is available in `BERT.ipynb` or alternatively `bert.py` and the Naive Bayes classifier is available in `Baseline_Naive_Bayes.ipynb` .
-Additionally, a visualization of the BERT model architecture is available in the documents folder.
+The transformers based classifier is available in `BERT.ipynb` or alternatively `bert.py` and the Naive Bayes classifier is available in `Baseline_Naive_Bayes.ipynb`.
 **Results**

 Results are summarized on a poster in the documents directory.